The official 1959 Graves Classification

 While the 1855 Classification is etched in stone, there could one day be new additions to the Graves Classification.
 It will be difficult.
 But I am told, if a chateau demonstrates they produce wine that is better than most of the members of the classified growths from Graves/Pessac Leognan, they have a good chance of being admitted.

 The Graves classification took place almost 100 years after the official 1855 Classification of Bordeaux wine.
-The Graves official classification emulated that of the Medoc Classification in numerous way.
+The Graves official classification emulated that of the Medoc Classification in numerous ways.
 They used essentially the same criteria to obtain their results for their own classification.
-One of the key determining factors they took into consideration was the selling price over a long period of time.
+One of the key determining factors they took into consideration was the selling price over a long period of time as well as considerations for the the terroir and soils in Pessac Leognan..

 The genesis for the 1959 Graves Classification came from the Graves Wine Syndicate.
 A special committee consisting of various wine merchants and brokers was were brought together by the I.N.A.O, the Institute National des Appellations d’Origine Controller.
 The members of the panel were asked to study the market price of the wine over a long period of time.